-“Unfortunately, there are no measures that permit a treating physician to determine which child with musculoskeletal infection is at risk for thrombosis and therefore treat prophylactically,” Jonathan Schoenecker M.D., assistant professor in the Division of Pediatric Orthopaedics at Vanderbilt University Medical Center, said about why the study was conducted.
-“In this study, we determined that a measure of inflammation, C-reactive protein, is associated with the incidence of thrombosis.”
+“There are no measures that permit a treating physician to determine which child with musculoskeletal infection is at risk for thrombosis and can therefore be treated prophylactically,” said Jonathan Schoenecker M.D., an associate professor in the Division of Pediatric Orthopaedics at Monroe Carell Jr. Children’s Hospital at Vanderbilt.

-Overall, peak CRP elevation was found to have a strong link to the risk of VTE, and the correlation existed independent of patient age.
-A 20 mg/L increase in peak CRP showed a 28 percent increased risk of VTE, with the risk continually rising as the mg/L increased.
+Overall, peak CRP elevation was strongly linked to risk of VTE, and the correlation existed independent of patient age.
+A 20 mg/L increase in peak CRP correlated with a 29 percent increased risk of VTE, with the risk continually rising as CRP levels increased.

-The Vanderbilt physicians who carried out the study further hypothesized that using CRP to measure APR can be applied across disease states and patients populations.
+The Vanderbilt researchers further hypothesized that using CRP to measure APR can be applied across disease states and patient populations.
 CRP has previously been found to be associated with increased risk of VTE for adult cancer patients.